hipe/tmx/callback/doc/issues/037-the-listeners-manifesto.md

     @listener.password_authentication_failure Failure_Event.new( .. )

-but that won't work for us either becuase [#042] method names cannot simply be be channel names. so what we have chosen is the convention of:
+but that won't work for us either because method names cannot simply be be channel names. so what we have chosen is the convention of:

     @listener.receive_password_authentication_failure ..